What did India and Pakistan gain – and lose – in their military standoff?

 Launching a military response not just across the Line of Control, the two countries’ de-facto border in Kashmir, but deep into Pakistan had been India’s primary goal, said Ramchandran.
 And India achieved it.

-Ludwig, too, said that India’s success in targeting Punjab represented a serious breach of Pakistan’s defensive posture.
+Ladwig, too, said that India’s success in targeting Punjab represented a serious breach of Pakistan’s defensive posture.

 Will the ceasefire hold?